ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/numerical-data.md

 packages, that you can run through the Python interpreter.
-As you learn a new way to run a Python program, this project offers you the opportunity to ensure that you understand how to (i) use the modular arithmetic operation (i.e., `%`) to determine if a number is even or odd and (ii) correctly use float-point arithmetic.
+As you learn a new way to run a Python program, this project offers you the opportunity to ensure that you understand how to (i) use the modular arithmetic operation (i.e., `%`) to determine if a number is even or odd and (ii) correctly multiply and add with float-point variables.

 ## Project Access